jexxa-projects/JexxaArchetypes/README.md

 * Select latest available version
 * Enter your project specific settings in `Additional Properties` and `Advanced Settings`.
 Available parameters are described [below](#Description-of-available-Parameters).

+Note: In IntelliJ `artifactId` should be identical to project name.
+So please do not adjust upper/lower case.
+The archetype internally converts the `artifactId` to lower cases.

 ### Description of available Parameters
 | Parameter           | Description                                                                                                      | Example                                   | Default Value                                                                                       |
 |---------------------|------------------------------------------------------------------------------------------------------------------|-------------------------------------------|-----------------------------------------------------------------------------------------------------|